School of Medicine

 The Admissions Committee of LSU School of Medicine in New Orleans is charged with making decisions about the acceptance of medical students into its School of Medicine.
 Once applicants to our medical school have been interviewed, they can be brought before the entire membership of the Admissions Committee at which time a decision will be made to either accept them, reject them, or not to make any final decision upon their application to our School of Medicine until a later time.
 If the decision by the committee is in the latter category, then the Admissions Committee will meet at a later time to make a final decision on the applicant: either an acceptance or a rejection.
 The Admissions Committee is comprised of clinical and basic science faculty members, 4th year medical students, administrators, and others from the community-at-large.
 The Admissions Committee meets approximately every three weeks and continues to accept applicants into LSU School of Medicine in New Orleans until the full enrollment of the entering class has been met in the spring of the application year.

-The Committee on Admissions will strive to evaluate all applicants in three major areas: humanitarian qualities, overall excellence, and diversity of experience.
+The Committee on Admissions will strive to evaluate all applicants in three major areas: humanitarian qualities, overall excellence, and experience.
 As part of this process, any or all of the following criteria will be evaluated:

 • Academic factors such as recent grades and test scores within the last three years